-For the year ended June 30, 1997, the Company generated \$62,500 from the signing of the License Agreement with Abbott.
-The Company deferred recognition of \$1,337,500 of revenue received for signing the License Agreement and achieving a license fee milestone pertaining to the allowance of certain patent claims pending (See Note 3 to the accompanying financial statements).
-Interest and other income increased to \$189,161 for the year ended June 30, 1997 from \$130,822 for the year ended June 30, 1996.
-The increase in interest and other income is attributable to the increase in cash and cash equivalents from the subscription rights offering, completed February 5, 1997.

-Research and development expenses increased to \$2,136,325 for the year ended June 30, 1997, from \$1,142,168 for the year ended June 30, 1996.
+For the six month period ended December 31, 1998, research and development expenses were \$1,723,860, which include laboratory study expenses, salaries, expenses for the preparation of additional clinical trials in Europe and the preparation of European regulatory applications, and consultants' fees.
+It is expected that research and development expenses will increase as the Company continues clinical testing of Hextend and commences clinical studies of other products.
+Research and development expenses increased to \$3,048,775 for Fiscal 1998, from \$2,136,325 for Fiscal 1997.
+The increase in research and development expenses is attributable to the cost of preparing and filing an NDA for Hextend, and preparing for future regulatory filings in Europe and Canada.
+Research and development expenses increased to \$2,136,325 for Fiscal 1997, from \$1,142,168 for Fiscal 1996.
 The increase in research and development expenses was attributable to the Company's Phase III human clinical trials of Hextend, initiation of a clinical trial at Middlesex Hospital in London, England, and an accrual for bonuses granted after June 30, 1997.

-General and administrative expenses increased to \$1,209,546 for the year ended June 30, 1997, from \$954,049 for the year ended June 30, 1996.
+For the six month period ended December 31, 1998, the general and administrative expenses were \$710,131, which are comprised of salaries, consultants' fees, and general operating expenses of the Company.
+General and administrative expenses increased to \$1,849,312 for Fiscal 1998, from \$1,209,546 for Fiscal 1997.
+This increase is attributable to an increase in the general operations of the Company, an increase in personnel, and bonus awards.
+General and administrative expenses increased to \$1,209,546 for Fiscal 1997, from \$954,049 for Fiscal 1996.
 This increase was attributable to an amortization expense associated with agreements the Company entered into with certain financial advisors and consultants in exchange for warrants to purchase the Company's stock, an increase in the general operations of the Company, an increase in personnel, and bonus awards.